Also known as: l-sit kicks, single leg l-sit, hanging l-sit kicks, single-leg l-sit kicks

 Frequently Asked Questions

-What are the benefits of One leg L-sit kicks?
+What are the benefits of one leg L-sit kicks?

-What common mistakes should I avoid?
+What common mistakes should I avoid when performing this exercise?

-How can I progress or modify this exercise?
+How can I progress or regress one leg L-sit kicks?